csdavio/PythonAutoRomTranslator/README.md

 # PythonAutoRomTranslator
+# Developed in PyCharm Community Edition 2024.3.1.1 using Python 3.11
+# Tested on Windows.

-Python script that mass translates images.
-Intended to be used for translating PSP roms that use in game text.
+Python script that mass translates extracted text images from games.
-This version is specifically tailored toward the Metal Fight PSP game.